Lemmah/BucketList/README.md

 ## Contributing

 Contributing to this project is closed for the first month.
 Thereafter, you can make your pull request.
+Three more days before you can make your pull request. :D

 ## Versioning